bending456/OpenMMKant/README.md

-# OpenMMKant
-For now, this needs to be run from Kant
+Code for running langevin particle simulations

 ## Installation
 - Open a terminal window (on kant) git clone https://github.com/bending456/OpenMMKant

-## Initialization
+## Initialization (if run on kant)
 -Add/revise a file call config.bash to your directory and paste the following commands

 ```